constellationz/dotfiles/README.md

 ## The star of the show: awesomewm

- - Auto titlebar color in awesomewm with a fork of [mut-ex's nice module.](https://github.com/mut-ex/awesome-wm-nice) (thanks, mut-ex!)
+ - Auto titlebar coloring with a fork of [mut-ex's nice module.](https://github.com/mut-ex/awesome-wm-nice) (thanks, mut-ex!)
  - Awesome themes that automatically color match the wallpaper.
  - An all-in-one workflow with tiling, floating, built-in launchers.